 You could take your monitor to a professional to have it done, but why not do it yourself and save the money?
 A quick at-home calibration is relatively quick, hassle-free, and will greatly improve image quality.
 Manufacturers keep pumping out displays with new technologies like 4K UHD resolution, high-dynamic range (HDR), and curved monitors providing a veritable feast for the eyes — but only if they are properly calibrated.

-Here’s our guide to calibrating your monitor to help make sure colors are represented accurately at all times.
-We can’t guarantee you will produce results as good as the pros, but even these basic calibration procedures will help outshine your monitor’s factory presets.
+Here is our guide on how to calibrate your monitor to help make sure colors are represented accurately at all times.
+We cannot guarantee you will produce results as good as the pros, but even these basic calibration procedures will help outshine your monitor’s factory presets.

 Before you begin

-- Turn on your monitor at least a half hour before calibration so the monitor can warm up to its normal operating temperature and conditions.
+- Turn on your monitor at least a half hour before calibration so it can warm up to its normal operating temperature and conditions.